miayam/miayam.github.io/_posts/2017-06-14-day9-javascript-challenge.md

 ![Emi Takei!](/images/emi.jpg){:class="blog-post-image"}

 Before this challenge, I only made use of `console.log` for debugging.
-That's enough for me, but there are other built-in methods from `console` object to help us eradicate bugs and errors.
+To me, that was enough to make sure the outputs of certain program, but there are other built-in methods from native `console` object available to help us eradicate bugs and errors.
 We are going to make the most of it.

-To increase my own understanding, I will make it super personal.
-Hope you don't mind.
+To increase my own understanding, I'll take all examples here personal.
+I hope you don't mind.

 ### `Regular Logging`
 This is regular `console.log` we often encounter in  our spaghetti code.